AN INTEGRATED NETWORK OF SOUTHERN ENGLISH PATHS

 Kennet and Avon Canal (part) Bradford on Avon Bath* Link 9

 BLUE 8.
-Extended Thames Path Link
+Extended Thames Path

-Thames Path Cirencester Thames Barrier Link Link 181
+Thames Path Cirencester Thames Barrier Link 181

 Thames path extension Thames Barrier Dartford Link 13